SequentMicrosystems/megaio-rpi/python/megaio/README.md

 edge - RISING or FALLING

 ### remove_all_opto_events()
-Remove all callbacks and disable all interrupts on evry megaio card connected
+Remove all callbacks and disable all interrupts on every megaio card connected

 ### add_gpio_event(stack, ch, edge, callback)
 Add a function to be called when a change of a gpio input pin status occur ( also enable the interrupt on selected edge and channel);